Qalculate/qalculate-qt/README.md

    * Flexible expression entry with customizable completion and function hints
    * Calculate as you type
    * Context-dependent menu for conversion to suitable units and output formats
-   * Calculation history with access to values of previous expressions and results
+   * History list with support for comments, protection of individual items, search, and access to actual values of previous calculations
-   * Customizable keypad with quick access to most features
+   * Customizable keypad with access to most features
-   * Customizable workspaces for quickly switching between different projects and settings
+   * Customizable workspaces for switching between different projects and settings
    * Dialogs for management of and easy access to functions, variables and units (with quick conversion)
    * Dialogs for easy entry of all functions
    * Create/edit functions, variables, matrices/vectors, units, and data sets
-   * Tools for fast conversion between number bases, floating point conversion, calendar conversion, and percentage calculation
+   * Tools for quick conversion between number bases, floating point conversion, calendar conversion, and percentage calculation
    * Convenient interface for plots and graphs
    * Configurable keyboard shortcuts

 *Features from libqalculate:*

-#### Calculation and parsing
+#### General
-   * All basic operations and operators: arithmetic, logical, bitwise, element-wise, (in)equalities
+   * All common operators — arithmetic, logical, bitwise, element-wise, (in)equalities
-   * Fault-tolerant parsing of strings: *log 5 / 2 .5 (3) + (2( 3 +5* = *ln(5) / (2.5 × 3) + 2 × (3 + 5)*
-   * Expressions may contain any combination of numbers, functions, units, variables, vectors and matrices, and dates
+   * Expressions may contain any combination of numbers, constants, functions, units, variables, matrices, vectors, and time/dates
+   * Fault-tolerant and flexible input parsing with verbose error/warning messages
+   * Arbitrary precision with both rational and floating point numbers
-   * Supports complex and infinite numbers
+   * Complex and infinite numbers
-   * Arbitrary precision
-   * Propagation of uncertainty
+   * Propagation of uncertainty and interval arithmetic
-   * Interval arithmetic (for determination of the number of significant digits or direct calculation with intervals of numbers)
-   * Matrices and vectors, and related operations (determinants etc.)
+   * Both exact and approximate output (*sqrt(32)* = *4 × sqrt(2)* ≈ *5.657*)
+   * Simple and mixed fractions (*4 / 6 × 2* = *1.333…* = *4/3* = *1 + 1/3*)
-   * Supports all common number bases, as well as negative and non-integer radices, sexagesimal numbers, time format, and roman numerals
+   * All common number bases, as well as negative and non-integer radices, roman numerals, etc.
-   * Ability to disable functions, variables, units or unknown variables for less confusion: e.g. when you do not want *(a+b)^2* to mean *(are+barn)^2* but *(\a+\b)^2*
-   * Controllable implicit multiplication
-   * Verbose error messages
    * RPN mode

-#### Result display
-   * Supports all common number bases, as well as negative and non-integer radices, sexagesimal numbers, time format, and roman numerals
-   * Many customization options: precision, max/min decimals, complex form, multiplication sign, etc.
-   * Exact or approximate: *sqrt(32)* returns *4 × sqrt(2)* or *5.657*
-   * Simple and mixed fractions: *4 / 6 × 2* = *1.333…* = *4/3* = *1 + 1/3*
+   * Highly customizable with a myriad of options for every aspect of the calculator

 #### Symbolic calculations
-   * E.g. *(x + y)^2* = *x^2 + 2xy + y^2*; *4 "apples" + 3 "oranges"*
    * Factorization and simplification
    * Differentiation and integration
    * Can solve most equations and inequalities
-   * Customizable assumptions give different results (e.g. *ln(2x) where x > 0* = *ln(2) + ln(x)*)
+   * Customizable assumptions (e.g. *ln(2x) where x > 0* = *ln(2) + ln(x)*)

 #### Functions
    * Over 400 flexible and diverse functions (trigonometry, exponents and logarithms, combinatorics, geometry, calculus, statistics, finance, time and date, etc.)
-   * Easily created and edited from the user interfaces, with support for different argument types, subfunctions, and custom conditions
+   * Easily created and edited, with support for different argument types, subfunctions, and custom conditions

 #### Units
    * Over 400 diverse units and all standard decimal and binary prefixes
    * Includes all SI units, as well as imperial, CGS, atomic, and natural units, and more…
    * Automatic and explicit conversion (e.g. *ft + yd + m* = *2.2192 m*, *5 kg × m/s^2* = *5 N*, *5 m/s to mph* = *11.18 mph*)
    * Currency conversion with daily updated exchange rates
-   * Easily created and edited from the user interfaces

 #### Variables and constants
-   * All common basic constants: pi, e, etc.
+   * All common basic constants (pi, e, etc.)
-   * All fundamental physical constants with 2022 CODATA values (including standard uncertainy and optional units)
+   * All fundamental physical constants with 2022 CODATA values (including standard uncertainty and optional units)
    * CSV file import and export
-   * Easily created and edited from the user interfaces (including by direct assignment, e.g. *x = 2 s*)
+   * Easily created and edited, including by using simple assignment expressions (e.g. *x = 2 s*)
-   * Data sets with objects and associated properties in database-like structure (data set with chemical elements is included)
+   * Data sets with objects and associated properties (a data set with chemical elements is included)

 #### Plots and graphs
    * Uses Gnuplot